 1. Helps Reduce Stress

-A study found that 45 minutes of facial massage could reduce psychological stress by activating the sympathetic nervous system (a part of the autonomous nervous system that directs the “fight or flight” response of your body).
-The massage technique helps reduce anxiety and elevates your mood (1).
+A study found that massaging your face for 45 minutes could reduce psychological stress and promote relaxation by activating the sympathetic nervous system (a part of the autonomic nervous system that directs the “fight or flight” response of your body).
+The massage technique helps reduce anxiety and elevates your mood (2).

 2. Helps Improve Blood Flow

-A study found that massaging the face for just 5 minutes with facial massage rollers improved blood circulation in the facial skin.
-It found that massaging regularly for 5 weeks could dilate blood vessels and increase blood flow (2).
+Research found that massaging the face for just 5 minutes with facial massage rollers improved blood circulation, resulting in improved oxygenation.
+It found that massaging regularly for 5 weeks could dilate blood vessels and increase blood flow (3).

 3. May Have Anti-Aging Benefits

-Studies found that massaging regularly could induce changes in skin structure (3), (4).
-It was shown to alter the facial expression muscles and intra-facial tissues (4).
+Studies found that massaging regularly could induce changes in skin structure (4), (5).
+It was shown to alter the facial expression of muscles and intra-facial tissues, which could aid in muscle release (5).
 The researchers found evidence for the efficacy of facial massage.
-The improvement in skin structure may help keep the skin smooth and also minimize the appearance of fine lines (3).
+The improvement in skin structure may help keep the skin smooth and also minimize the appearance of fine lines (4).

 To learn more benefits of massages and facials, click here.